wlads/reefpoints/_posts/2013-01-07-building-an-ember-app-with-rails-api-part-1.md

 class EmberController < ActionController::Base; end
 {% endhighlight %}

-Note that we are inheriting from `ApplicationController::Base` this time and not `ApplicationController`.
+Note that we are inheriting from `ActionController::Base` this time and not `ApplicationController`.
 This was the controller actions can respondt to non `JSON` requests.

 Now we will add the view in `app/views/ember/index.html.erb`